uriel1998/ainkcontracts/AInk_contract_anthologist_anthology.md

 ##RIGHTS RETAINED
 The Publisher will make no major alterations to the Work's text or title without The Anthologist's written approval.
 The Publisher reserves the right to make minor copy-editing changes.

-All rights to the Work not granted to the Publisher in this Agreement are reserved by The Anthologist.
+All rights to the Work not expressly granted to the Publisher in this Agreement are reserved by The Anthologist.
 In exercising such rights, The Anthologist shall reserve for the Publisher's benefit the rights granted to the Publisher in this Agreement.

 The Publisher and the Anthologist understand that the copyrights of individual works in the Anthology belong to their creators, but the copyright for the Anthology as a collection belongs to the Anthologist.